-Eviction Procedures: In cooperation with the Prosecuting Attorney’s Office, we have established specific protocols we use in handling eviction procedures for persons who have failed or refused to pay rent.
+Eviction Procedures: In cooperation with the Prosecuting Attorney’s Office, there are established specific protocols in handling eviction procedures for persons who have failed or refused to pay rent.
 While there may be other reasons for a landlord or property owner wanting to evict a tenant, the ONLY circumstances that the Sheriff’s Office can become involved in under the law is Eviction for Non-Payment of rent.
 All other types of evictions for all other reasons must be handled through an attorney in civil court.
 For cases of non-payment of rent, the renter/tenant must be served in person either by the landlord or by a Sheriff’s Deputy ($25.00 charge) with an Eviction Notice.
-This notice will give the renter/tenant ten (10) days from the day of service to vacate the premises.
+This notice gives the renter/tenant ten (10) days from the day of service to vacate the premises.
 If this does not occur, a Sheriff’s Deputy will be assigned to issue the renter/tenant a Citation to Appear in District Court for the criminal offense of Failure to Vacate/Failure to Pay Rent, which is a misdemeanor.
 Any further proceedings would be only by direction of the District Court Judge.

 FINGERPRINTS - How can I be fingerprinted for work/job purposes?

 Fingerprints: The Sheriff’s Office will fingerprint persons upon request as part of pre-employment criminal history background checks.
 We do NOT fingerprint on Mondays or Thursdays, but should be able to on other weekdays during normal office hours.
-If a deputy is not in the office, the person may be sent over to the Detention Center to be printed.
+If a deputy is not in the office, the person may be sent to the Detention Center to be printed.
 We do not fingerprint after office hours or during weekends or holidays.

 MISSING PERSONS - How and under what conditions can I report someone missing?

 Missing Adults: Any person eighteen (18) years of age or older is considered to be an adult with full freedom of movement and liberty.
-Exceptions would include persons 18 years of age or older who remain under the legal guardianship of another adult or protective services.
+Exceptions include persons 18 years of age or older who remain under the legal guardianship of another adult or protective services.
 Deputies will take reports of missing adults at any time.
 The extent of any follow-up will depend upon the circumstances of the disappearance.
-For example, if evidence indicated that the missing person was endangered or may have been forcibly abducted, deputies would immediately begin follow-up on leads.
-If the missing person simply has not been seen recently but no evidence of foul play was found to exist, then our options and responsibilities in those cases are limited under the law and department policy.
+For example, if evidence indicates that the missing person is endangered or may have been forcibly abducted, deputies immediately begin follow-up on leads.
+If the missing person simply has not been seen recently but no evidence of foul play is found, then options and responsibilities in those cases are limited under the law and department policy.

 POLICE REPORTS-How do I get a copy?

 Accident Reports: Patrol Deputies prepare traffic accident reports on accidents they have investigated on county roads.
 These reports are filed with clerical staff within five (5) days of the date of the accident.
 There is a nominal fee for copies of these reports.
-Although deputies frequently arrive at accident scenes on Arkansas State Highways and U. S. Highways to assist the State Police, the deputy will generally not investigate the accident himself.
-That is the responsibility of the State Police under the law.
+Although deputies frequently arrive at accident scenes on Arkansas State Highways and U. S. Highways to assist the State Police, the deputy generally does not investigate the accident himself.
+That investigation is the responsibility of the State Police under the law.
 Reports from those accidents are filed with the Arkansas State Police Headquarters, and they are not available from the Sheriff’s Office.